 Kateryna steps closer to Alba and gestures for her to stop.

 “Hey.
-Just… leave her alone,” she says with a pained voice.
+Just… leave her alone,” she says in a pained voice.

-Alba merely stares at my friend for a few seconds, and then her gaze falls on the trembling furniture that blocks the door.
+Alba merely stares at my friend for a few seconds, and then her gaze falls on the trembling furniture that barricades the door.

 “I yearned for blackness.
 No, I didn’t want to register a blackness.
 I wanted oblivion, and yet I find myself wasting my energies to talk to you both.
 I don’t want to be the target of other people’s expectations, even if those people are dead.
 I don’t want to be seen nor heard.
 I don’t want to think and doubt and struggle and dread.
 I don’t want to exist.
 None of us should have ever existed.
 All of this… was a mistake.”

 Kateryna lowers her gaze.
 I sigh.

 “I have heard it all before, Alba.
 We have welcomed quite a few.
 The stories get stale quick.”